MicrosoftDocs/m365copilot-docs/docs/extensions-are-apps.md

  - `color.png` icon, and a
  - `outline.png` icon

-It may also contain manifests for a declarative copilot, API plugin, and localization files for other supported languages.
+The app package can also contain declarative copilot and API plugin definitions, as well as localization files for other supported languages.

 ## App icons